 Chromecast lets you enable Guest Mode, which lets your guests cast to Chromecast without connecting to your WiFi network.
 If your guest is in the room, they can cast from any cast-enabled app, enter a 4-digit pin that appears on the TV, and they can connect to your TV.

 With Airtame, as long as your guests are on the same network as the Airtame, they can connect to the device through the Airtame app.
 Networks used by schools and businesses are often a bit more complex than the average home user.
 If your organization has separate networks for internal and guest use, Airtame can also be incorporated into your setup in a few different ways.
 And if you have administrative restrictions, which mean guests or employees cannot install software on their computers, Airtame’s Windows Guest app allows guests to run the Airtame app without installing.

 Airtame offers AirPlay iOS mirroring in public beta for full screen mirroring from iPads and iPhones and plans to develop Android mobile mirroring in the future.
 You can also download the mobile app for Android and iOS, which streams content through an app optimized for presentations, using your PowerPoint, Keynote, and Office documents.
 The presenter gets a private view of current and upcoming slides, while the audience sees only the presentation.
-Using Airtame’s ad hoc mode (see the section “Offline modes” above), you can present from mobile without internet access.

 Airtame and Chromecast are designed for two different uses in two different markets.